 You can use website statistics to gauge how well your site performs.
 Webnode offers simple stats, ideal for tracking the overall trend rather than the individual numbers.
 Is the graph going up?
 Then you’re probably on the right track and should continue with whatever you’re doing.
 If the graph seems to be stagnant, there’s space for improvement and experiments.
 Can you see a downward trend?
 We don’t need to explain what declining numbers mean.

 If you’d like to take a closer look at the individual numbers, track all visits with Google Analytics.
 This free tool might help you pinpoint the reason behind those low numbers.
-We recently published two articles explaining in detail what exactly you can track in Google Analytics and how to filter the data to extract useful information.

 This useful information might include where your visitors come from, what kind of devices they’re using, at what times they’re most active and if the content you consider the best really performs that well.
 Then you’ll be able to update your website, social media and even paid advertisement around it.
 You might decide that a blog will bring you more traffic or to perform an A/B test with your ad campaigns.
 A simple update of title and description on a low performing page might quickly improve its click-through rate.
 Just don’t change more than one thing on a single page at the same time.
 Otherwise, you won’t be able to track if each individual experiment had any effect.